Predrag-Jandric/Split-Smart/README.md

 Split Wise is an application designed to simplify splitting expenses among friends, family, or colleagues.
 Whether you're planning a trip, organizing a group dinner, or managing shared expenses, Split Wise helps you keep track of who owes what and ensures that everyone pays their fair share.

 Split Wise was built using React + Vite.
 It is only a front-end app, so it doesn't have a database or a backend.
-For more details for developers see section _Technologies & Dependencies used_.
+For more technical details for developers, see section _Technologies & Dependencies used_.
 The app was built by a team of 6, during a 6 week time period, see more in the section _Team_

 ---